andrei-migunov/andrei-migunov.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Andrei - welcome to my site.
-Feel free to browse, get to know me, contact me, etc.
+I'm originally from Riga, Latvia and have been in the U.S. for most of my life.
+I received my Ph.D. in Computer Science from Iowa State University, and started teaching at Drake University just an hour South of ISU.

+I love my wife, my family, and my friends.
+I'm grateful to be able to spend my time doing mathematics and teaching the many brilliant and hard-working students I get to meet at Drake.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.